corinneling/wand-shop/README.md

 ![Ron](/ollivanders/ronald.gif)

 But, you're not!
-You don't have to worry about turning puking up slugs, or accidently blowing things up anymore.
+You don't have to worry about puking up slugs, or accidentally blowing things up anymore.
 Clone this repo and run `rake start`.
 Then Ollivander will ask you details about your wand, so he can better repair it.

 ## Project Info